ckeditor/ckeditor5/docs/builds/guides/development/dll-builds.md

 		} );
 ```

-### Demo

-This demo shows an editor created using the DLL approach.

-{@snippet builds/guides/development/dll-builds-demo}

-The editor instance is available under the `window.editors.en` variable in the dev console.

 ## Localization

 By default, all DLL builds use the default (English) translation files.
 However, the editor can be localized.